shellrider-games/Starfarer/notes/DESIGNDOCUMENT.md

 - food replicator
 - weapons of various sorts (each hull has certain weapon slots)
 - shield generator
-- life support (generates O2)
+- life support (generates breathable air)
-- transporters
+- transporter pad
 - holodeck (provides entertainment)
+- spacesuit locker
+- med bay

 Any equipment can break down, either through normal wear & tear or as a result of combat.
-Other problems you may need to deal with include:
-- fires
-- evacuation (loss of air due to hull breach or open door)
+Fires may break out, and need to be extinguished.
+If a hull breach (or open outer door) occurs, air is lost very rapidly in that area and any areas of the ship connected to it by open doors; to fix the problem the breach must be sealed, and then the life support system given time to refill the air.
+If life support breaks down, air will go bad more slowly wherever crewmembers are breathing.

+## Trade

+## Combat

+## Encounters/Events